It’s just a dog, why can’t we just put him in the ground?

 Tip: Always make sure to ask about additional fees for various services.

 If you are going to bury your pet in the backyard you may think about adding a memorial marker.
-It can be a simple granite plaque like this one, or a larger garden stone like this here.
+It can be a simple granite plaque like this one, or a garden stone like this here.
 If you’re leaning to a more traditional upright memorial marker, prices start at around $1000.
+Check out these 40 dog memorials for some more ideas.

 Tip: To keep costs down, try looking into creating your own memorial.